Bagha Jatin: Student in Calcutta

-After passing the Entrance examination in 1895 from Krishnanagar Anglo-vernacular School (A.V.
-School), Jatin joined the Calcutta Central College (now Khudiram Bose Central College), to study Fine Arts.
+After passing the Entrance examination in 1895 from Krishnanagar A.V.
+High School in Krishnanagar, Jatin joined the Calcutta Central College (now Khudiram Bose Central College), to study Fine Arts.
 At the same time, he took lessons in steno typing with Mr. Atkinson.
 This was a new qualification opening the possibility of a coveted career.
 Soon he started visiting Swami Vivekananda, whose social thought, and especially his vision of a politically independent India – indispensable for the spiritual progress of humanity – had a great influence on Jatin.
 The Swami taught him the art of conquering libido before raising a batch of young volunteers "with iron muscles and nerves of steel", to serve miserable compatriots during famines, epidemics and floods and running clubs for "man-making" in the context of a nation under foreign domination.
 They soon assisted Sister Nivedita, the Swami's Irish disciple, in this venture.
 According to J. E. Armstrong, Superintendent of the colonial Police, Jatin "owed his preeminent position in revolutionary circles, not only to his qualities of leadership, but in great measure to his reputation of being a Brahmachari with no thought beyond the revolutionary cause."
 Noticing his desire to die for a cause, Vivekanand sent Jatin to the Gymnasium of Ambu Guha where he himself had practised wrestling.
 Jatin met here, among others, Sachin Banerjee, son of Yogendra Vidyabhushan (a popular author of biographies like Mazzini and Garibaldi), who turned into Jatin's mentor.
 In 1900, his uncle Lalit Kumar married Vidyabhushan's daughter.

 Fed up with the colonial system of education, Jatin left for Muzaffarpur in 1899, as secretary of barrister Pringle Kennedy, founder and editor of the Trihoot Courrier.
 He was impressed by this historian; through his editorials and from the Congress platform, he showed how urgent it was to have an Indian National Army and to react against the British squandering of Indian budget to safeguard their interests in China and elsewhere.